Infineon/mtb-example-psoc-edge-basic-secure-app/README.md

 2. Execute the following command to initialize the tools.
 This is required once after the new version of EAP is installed

+   - For EPC2 device, use this command:

     ```
     edgeprotecttools -t pse8xs2 init
+    ```

+    - For EPC4 device, use this command:

+    ```
+    edgeprotecttools -t pse8xs4 init
     ```

 3. Execute the following command to configure the openOCD tools path: